-- Monitor student progress toward meeting charter outcomes and state achievement targets. - Implement the curriculum and participate in the life of SCCCS, including festivals and celebrations. - Implement appropriate teaching strategies, student interventions, and assessment tools to ensure that SCCCS students achieve their full potential. - Participate in school committees, IEP activities, and Student Success Teams. - Participate in professional development activities. - Select representatives to serve on school subcommittees, such as the Hiring Committee, Strategic Planning, Budget Committee, and Festival Committee. - Select Faculty Chair(s) to assist in the administration of the educational program.
+- Monitor student progress toward meeting charter outcomes and state achievement targets. - Implement the curriculum and participate in the life of SCCCS II, including festivals and celebrations.

+- Implement appropriate teaching strategies, student interventions, and assessment tools to ensure that SCCCS II students achieve their full potential. - Participate in school committees, IEP activities, and Student Success Teams. - Participate in professional development activities. - Select representatives to serve on school subcommittees, such as the Hiring Committee, Strategic Planning, Budget Committee, and Festival Committee. - Select Faculty Chair(s) to assist in the administration of the educational program.

-PARENT COMMUNITY COUNCIL
+PARENT/GUARDIAN COMMUNITY COUNCIL

-Parents will be encouraged to form a Parent Community Council ("PCC") to be responsible for parent involvement in school activities, fundraising, and advising the SCCCS Board of Trustees on any and all matters related to the strengthening of the SCCCS community.
-Parent participation will play a vital role in the effectiveness of our program.
+Parents and Guardians will be encouraged to form a Parent/Guardian Community Council ("PCC") to be responsible for parent/guardian involvement in school activities, fundraising, and advising the SCCCS Board of Trustees on any and all matters related to the strengthening of the SCCCS community.
+Parent/Guardian participation will play a vital role in the effectiveness of our program.

-The Parent Community Council shall consist of parent/guardian and grandparent volunteers who will meet regularly (at least monthly) to support the life of SCCCS.
-The Parent Community Council shall also consist of a Chair, Co-chair and Secretary, the chairs of each committee, and a faculty member.
+The Parent/Guardian Community Council shall consist of parent/guardian and grandparent volunteers who will meet regularly (at least monthly) to support the life of SCCCS II.
+The Parent/Guardian Community Council shall also consist of a Chair, Co-chair and Secretary, the chairs of each committee, and a faculty member.
 The Parent Community Council shall be governed by its own set of adopted bylaws.
 The PCC will:

-- Create a forum for discussion of matters of interest and concern to the parents of SCCCS. - Act as a communication channel between the parents and other individuals and groups, both within and outside the school community. - Facilitate cultural and social activities that contribute to the life of SCCCS. - Coordinate and sponsor committees, clubs, and other activities that contribute to the life of SCCCS.
+- Create a forum for discussion of matters of interest and concern to the parents/guardians of SCCCS II. - Act as a communication channel between the parents/guardians and other individuals and groups, both within and outside the school community. - Facilitate cultural and social activities that contribute to the life of SCCCS II. - Coordinate and sponsor committees, clubs, and other activities that contribute to the life of SCCCS II.

-PARENT INVOLVEMENT
+PARENT/GUARDIAN INVOLVEMENT

-In addition to maintaining a minimum of two parent participants on the Board and encouraging parent participation on the Parent Community Council, parents will be encouraged to volunteer.
-The Principal shall maintain a comprehensive list of volunteer opportunities including but not limited to the following: volunteering at the school (including at-home assistance); , attending parent-teacher conferences; attendance at charter school Board meetings; such as assembling newsletters, assembling craft activities for festivals, and/or collating supplies for teachers (such as block and stick crayons, colored pencils, erasers, etc.), participation in the planning of, or attendance at, fundraising or academic/arts events; or, other activities.
-Earlier, in the Parent Community Council section, we explained that parent volunteer hours will be managed and supervised by the Parent Community Council (functioning similar to a PTA).
-To reiterate, no child will be excluded from SCCCS or school activities due to the nonparticipation by his or her parent or legal guardian.
-Outreach to families to encourage volunteering will occur through the PCC, which will work closely with administration to ensure any and all volunteer activities are within the scope and parameters of safe and are clearly stated that they are voluntary.
-The participation philosophy stems from the view that SCCCS wants to foster community to further the educational goals of our students.
-The idea is that through safe, enjoyable, and voluntary activities, staff, parents, and students will form stronger bonds that have a ripple effect.
-SCCCS understands FERPA and will assure compliance in all activities.
+In addition to maintaining a minimum of two parent/guardian participants on the Board and encouraging parent participation on the Parent/Guardian Community Council, parents will be encouraged to volunteer.
+The Principal shall maintain a comprehensive list of volunteer opportunities including but not limited to the following: volunteering at the school (including at-home assistance); , attending parentteacher conferences; attendance at charter school Board meetings; assembling newsletters, assembling craft activities for festivals, and/or collating supplies for teachers (such as block and stick crayons, colored pencils, erasers, etc.), participation in the planning of, or attendance at, fundraising or academic/arts events; or, other activities.
+Earlier, in the Parent/Guardian Community Council section, we explained that parent/guardian volunteer hours will be managed and supervised by the Parent/Guardian Community Council (functioning like a PTA).
+To reiterate, no child will be excluded from SCCCS II or school activities due to the nonparticipation by his or her parent or legal guardian.
+Outreach to families to encourage volunteering will occur through the PCC, which will work closely with administration to ensure all volunteer activities are clearly stated that they are voluntary.
+The participation philosophy stems from the view that SCCCS II wants to foster community to further the educational goals of our students.
+The idea is that through safe, enjoyable, and voluntary activities, staff, parents/guardians, and students will form stronger bonds that have a ripple effect into the greater community.
+SCCCS II understands FERPA and will assure compliance in all activities.

-As mentioned, to encourage parent involvement, SCCCS shall do the following:
+As mentioned, to encourage parent/guardian involvement, SCCCS II shall do the following: